 The following subsections discuss in more detail the method used to determine firm contribution of scheduled generators, VRE, storages, and transmission lines.
-The approach described for each component is only an approximation of the true contribution to reliability, however a simplified assumption must be made that can be
+The approach described for each component is only an approximation of the true contribution to reliability, however a simplified assumption must be made that can be formulated as an input to the capacity outlook model.
+The more complete contributions to reliability and to the system more broadly are captured through the actual capacity outlook modelling which takes into account variability and chronology, and through the validation in time-sequential modelling.

-&lt;sup>22 The exact implementation of this equation within the model requires greater complexity regarding the dynamic capabilities of some terms, and considering the capabilities of intra-regional network limits within this regional constraint.
+The exact implementation of this equation within the model requires greater complexity regarding the dynamic capabilities of some terms, and considering the capabilities of intra-regional network limits within this regional constraint.